snigdhagit/QR-Selectinf/README.md

-# Selective inference
-Simulation code for "Asymptotically-exact selective inference for quantile regression".
+# Simulation code for "Asymptotically-exact selective inference for quantile regression".

 The birth weight dataset was downloaded from https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm.